 Luzira Maximum Security Women's Prison wing sits on 20 acres of land and houses around 430 prisoners.
 The women are classed by the color of their uniforms; yellow is for prisoners or people awaiting trial, orange colors received a sentence of 20 or more years, and red with white checks are sentenced to death.

 If prisoners give birth in prison or were breastfeeding when sentenced, the babies stay with their mothers until the age of 2 then they are taken to a daycare on the prison property and visit their mothers each Sunday.
 After the age of 4 the children are relocated off prison grounds to a children’s home, The Family of Africa, awaiting release of their mothers.

+There is an educational system, a beauty parlor, sewing, basket making and arts and crafts at Luzira Maximum Security Women's Prison.
+The beauty parlor and training school was launched on Thursday May 23, 2013.
 The choir at Luzira women’s prison has many members who have been sentenced to death.
 Tumuhirwe Jolly a 22 year old former maid is in Luzira Prison, on December 8, 2014 she was sentenced to 4 years in prison for the severe battery of a child.
 The baby recovered from her psychical injuries and is happy and healthy living with her parents.